divijghose/firedrake/Firedrake-meeting-2020-11-04.md

  - Is SNES deterministic?
  - Could the FPU on one of the builders be bad?

+## CW/LM: PyOP2 documentation

+It's very out of date.
+Should we remove it?

 ## Merge PRs:

 ## AOB